- Help staff members foster healthy relationships among children.

 - Inspire mass action and social change.
 Empathy doesn’t stop with individuals.
 Think long term about the changes you can make in your program, community and country.
 Promoting empathy among children is one of the greatest things you can do for the future.

 - Develop an ambitious imagination.
 Empathize with people you find the hardest to relate to.
 Perhaps there is a staff member who has radically different beliefs from you or a family that has different approaches to child rearing.
 By taking their perspectives, you will stretch your own ability to empathize and will build a stronger relationship

 Active listening is a cornerstone of communication and the first step in building healthy relationships with and between staff members.
-To truly understand an individual’s positions, interests, or motivation, you have to listen.
+To truly understand an individual’s positions, interests, or motivation, you must listen.
 You should practice these strategies yourself and share them with staff: